Lakes of Grand Teton National Park: Leigh Lake

 Leigh Lake was named for Richard "Beaver Dick" Leigh, husband of Jenny Leigh for whom Jenny Lake is named.
 Leigh was a mountain guide.

 The Leigh Lake Ranger Patrol Cabin is located on the northeast shore of the lake and is on the National Register of Historic Places.

-Leigh Lake has an elevation of 6877 ft and is 2.8 mi long, 2.4 mi wide and 250 ft deep.
+Leigh Lake has an elevation of 6877 ft and is 2.8 mi long, 2.4 mi wide, and 250 ft deep.

 Bradley and Taggart Lakes

-Bradley and Taggart lakes are two of the original six lakes enclosed in the 1929 bark boundary, lying close together.
+Bradley and Taggart lakes are two of the original six lakes enclosed in the 1929 park boundary, lying close together.

 Bradley Lake is located near the terminus of Garnet Canyon.
 Bradley Lake can be accessed by the Bradley Lake Trail, a 4 mi roundtrip hike commencing from the Taggart Lake trailhead parking area.
 The lake is less than 1+1/2 mi north of Taggart Lake.
 The lake was named for Frank Bradley.
-It has an elevation of 7027 ft, is .75 mi long and .45 mi wide.
+It has an elevation of 7027 ft and is 0.75 mi long and 0.45 mi wide.

 Nearby Taggart Lake is located at the terminus of Avalanche Canyon.
 A number of hiking trails can be found near the lake including a 3 mi roundtrip hike commencing from the Taggart Lake Trailhead parking area.

 Taggart lake was named after William Rush Taggart, an assistant surveyor to Frank Bradley as part of the Snake River division of the Hayden expedition of 1872 to document the geology and topography of the Yellowstone area.
 It is a touch lower than Bradley Lake, at an elevation of 6902 ft.
-The lake is .45 mi long and .40 mi wide with a maximum depth of 80 ft.
+The lake is 0.45 mi long and 0.40 mi wide with a maximum depth of 80 ft.

 Phelps Lake

 Phelps Lake was mostly included within the original park boundaries, and the remainder of the lake was incorporated with the inclusion of the Jackson Hole National Monument into the park in 1943.
 It is located at the entrance to Death Canyon in the southern section of the park.
 A number of hiking trails can be found near the lake, the most popular being a 1.8 mile (2.9 km) roundtrip hike to the Phelps Lake overlook.

-The lake lies at an elevation of 6,633 ft, and is 1.5 mi and .75 mi wide.
+The lake lies at an elevation of 6,633 ft, and is 1.5 mi long and 0.75 mi wide.